-The more you learn about trading the more you get familiar with value of learning the different aspects of price action.
-In fact, learning different price action techniques could be enough to make you a full time trader.
+This article is all about Support & Resistance.
+The more you learn about trading the more you get familiar with the value of learning the different aspects of price action.
+In fact, learning different price action techniques could be enough to make you a full-time trader.

 We discussed in the past on our blog the game of trading and what is going on behind the scenes that makes the market move…

-This article we want to dig little deeper into price action and discuss what is going on at Support and Resistance areas.
-If you want to check out a support and resistance trading strategy go ahead and go here.
+In this article we want to dig a little deeper into price action and discuss what is going on at Support and Resistance areas.
+If you want to check out a support and resistance trading strategy go ahead read this Price Action Day Trading Strategy.

 Support and Resistance Forex Defined: How to find support and resistance in day trading.

-These areas on your chart will form what’s called “barriers” to the price movement.
+These areas on your chart will form what are called “barriers” to the price movement.